-How to test injectors using a noid light is easier than you think.
+Learning how to test fuel injectors, using a noid light, is easier than you think.

-Not all cars use the same fuel injector connector type.
-A fuel injector noid light will help you to troubleshoot a misfire; no start and other fuel related issues.
+So, noid light kits, contain lights for the different fuel injector connectors.
+Because, not all cars, use the same fuel injector connector type.
+A fuel injector noid light, will help you to troubleshoot, a misfire, no start and other fuel related issues.

-All fuel injectors need power and a switching signal from the fuel injection computer.
-This tool helps you to visually confirm that the fuel injector is getting both.
-Now; A fuel injector noid light test will not tell you that the fuel injector is bad.
-But; it will confirm that it is getting power and the switching signal.
+So, all fuel injectors need power and a switching signal, from the fuel injection computer.
+This tool helps you to, visually confirm that the fuel injector is getting both.
+A fuel injector noid light test, will not tell you that the fuel injector is bad.
+But, it will confirm that it is getting power and the switching signal.

 Noid Light Testing

-- Locate the fuel injector that you are going to test and disconnect it from its electrical connector; which is similar to the MIL-DTL-38999 used in ground vehicles.
+- Locate the fuel injector that you are going to test and disconnect it, from its electrical connector.

-- The fuel injector may have a metal clip securing the connector to the fuel injector; which you’ll need to press in order to unlock the connector to remove it.
+- The fuel injector may have a metal clip, holding the connector to the fuel injector.
+So, you will need to press it in, to unlock the connector and remove it.

-- The connector will have a plastic locking tab integrated into it that needs to be pressed as you gently pull back on the connector.
+- The connector will have a plastic locking tab, integrated into it.
+And, needs to be pressed, as you gently pull back on the connector.

-- Now; if the light did flash on and off; it’s always a good idea to test the fuel injector connector next to the one you just tested and compare both results.
+- Now, if the light did flash on and off, it’s always a good idea to test another fuel injector.
+In addition, to the one you just tested and compare both results.

-- If all is good; both connectors should make the light flash in the exact same way.
+- Finally, if all is good, both connectors should make the light flash, in the exact same way.

-- So, Did the noid light flash on and off and was this flashing comparable to the fuel injector connector next to it.
-If it was; this result indicates that the fuel injector is getting power.
-Also; that the fuel injection computer is providing a fuel injector pulse signal to activate it.
+- So, did the light flash on and off?
+And, was this flashing, comparable to the fuel injector connector next to it.
+If it was, this result proves that the fuel injector, is getting power.
+Also, that the fuel injection computer, is providing a fuel injector pulse signal, to activate it.

-As a result; these test results eliminate the electrical end of the fuel injector circuit as the cause of the problem or misfire.
+Consequently, the test results, eliminate the electrical end of the fuel injector circuit, as the cause of the problem or misfire.

-- If the Noid light DID NOT flash on and off; this result indicates the the fuel injector is either NOT getting power or that the fuel injection computer is NOT providing a fuel injector pulse signal to activate it.
-With this result; you have confirmed that the electrical part of the fuel injector circuit is at fault.
+- However, if the light DID NOT flash on and off.
+Then, this result proves, that the fuel injector is either NOT getting power.
+And, that the fuel injection computer, is NOT providing a fuel injector pulse signal, to activate it.
+With this result, you have confirmed that, the electrical part of the fuel injector circuit, is at fault.

 Noid lights, What Are They Telling You

-- If the Noid light stays on with the key on or when cranking; chances are wiring on the ground side of the circuit is either shorted out (shorted to ground) or the driver inside the computer is bad and the computer may need to be replaced.
+- If the noid light stays on, with the key on or when cranking.
+Then, chances are wiring on the ground side of the circuit, is either shorted out (shorted to ground).
+Similarly, the driver inside the computer is bad and the computer may need to be replaced.

-- The Noid light does not flash at all when cranking the engine over; check for fuel injector pulse at multiple cylinders as you may just have an issue with that specific circuit.
+- And, if the noid light does not flash at all, when cranking the engine over.
+Then, check for fuel injector pulse at multiple cylinders, as you may just have an issue, with that specific circuit.

-- If there is no pulse on all cylinders; check to see if the fuel injector is getting power with the key on and cranking.
-If still no injector pulse; then the computer is not pulsing the injectors open for some reason and more testing will be needed.
+- If there is no pulse on all cylinders.
+Then, check to see if the fuel injector is getting power, with the key on and cranking.
+If still no injector pulse, then the computer is not pulsing the injectors open for some reason.
+And, more testing will be needed.

-- Again; you want the Noid light to blink constantly when cranking the engine over.
-This is a good signal.
-So there you have it; Problem Solved !! or Now you know where to look next.
+- Again, you want the noid light to, blink constantly when cranking the engine over.
+This is a good sign.
+So, there you have it.
+Problem Solved !! or Now you know where to look next.

-So, Fuel injectors are vital in the functioning of your car.
-The most common reason why cars fail to start is because of problems with the fuel injection system.
-Finally, Using a noid light can help you diagnose some of the issues common with fuel injector problems.
+So, fuel injectors are vital in the proper function of your car.
+And, are also one of the most common reason, why cars fail to start.
+As a result, of problems with the fuel injection system.
+Finally, using a noid light, can help you diagnose, some of the issues, common with fuel system problems.